 Tips on Learning Latin Dance

-These tips are for Salsa & Bachata, but also apply to other styles like Kizomba.
+These tips are for Salsa, Kizomba & Bachata, but also apply to other styles.
 These are important tips to remember as they are really the key to progressing and becoming a good dancer.

 The most common problem is that students rush through the basics in their desire to advance to the next level, and it seems teachers encounter exactly the same problem everywhere in the world!
 Try to overcome this temptation It is vital you start properly with a good understanding of the basic moves (aka Fundamentals) as these form the solid foundation upon which you build more complex moves with good technique and styling.
 And if you pick up bad habits at the beginning you'll find it very hard to lose them later on.
 By being honest with yourself and going to the right class for your level you'll find the learning process much smoother and less frustrating (less frustrating for your classmates too!) and you'll end up a much better dancer.
 If you feel you have mastered the steps in a sequence think more carefully about your technique and styling.
 Only once you are confident that you have mastered all aspects of each move should you consider moving onto the next level.
 If you are in any doubt, please talk to a teacher.